PRUBHTEJ/c-basic/README.md

 # c-basic
-this repository consists of basic c progrmas as well as ds through c
+this repository consists of basic c programs as well as ds through c